uditpadhan98/totalitycorp-frontend-challenge/README.md

 In an increasingly digital world, e-commerce has become an integral part of the retail industry.
 This website is designed to provide a versatile and customizable foundation for selling products online.
 It offers a seamless shopping experience for customers, allowing them to explore a wide range of products, sort them based on their preferences, and efficiently filter products by color, company, and category.

+In this e-commerce website, product data is fetched from a remote server via API calls.
+These calls retrieve product information like name, price, color, company, and category, which is then dynamically displayed on the website's pages.
+When users click on a product, detailed information is fetched through API calls and presented on a dedicated product details page, allowing them to make informed purchase decisions.
+This API-driven approach ensures up-to-date and dynamic product listings, improving user interaction and enabling seamless integration with external systems.

 ## Features

 1. **Product Listing**: Display a list of available products with details such as name, price, description, color, company, and category.